Rare diseases: Your questions answered

 What type of drug is used to treat a rare disease?

-There is no one type of drug used to treat a rare disease because rare diseases have a huge scope of different causes and effects.
+There is no single drug used to treat a rare disease because rare diseases have a wide range of causes and effects.
 For example, they can include rare cancers through to neurological conditions.

 What is an orphan drug in clinical trials?